Amazon warehouse workers on Staten Island seek union vote

 ALU’s organizers are asking for pay raises “that reflect the value Amazon employees create,” according to the union’s website, along with increases to paid time off and vacation days, and better working conditions such as longer breaks, less mandatory overtime and shift cancellations during hazardous weather conditions.

-“With a union, everything is on the table,” ALU’s website proclaims.
+“With a union, everything is on the table,” according to the ALU website.

+“I’m obviously physically exhausted, but mentally, this is motivating,” Smalls told The Washington Post.
+“I know that we have a huge battle ahead of us, so I got to get right back to it right after we file.
+But right now, this moment, it’s sort of like a weight lifted off my shoulders.
+A small one, but still a weight.”

 Amazon spokesperson Kelly Nantel said in a statement that the company does not think “unions are the best answer for our employees,” and that Amazon has “made great progress in recent years and months in important areas like pay and safety.”